Life is busy! Between family, home, work, and everything else you have going on, you’re struggling to get it all done.

 Since the tasks on the list and the urgency in which they need to be done will change as new tasks are added to the list, I only mark my highest priority tasks instead of prioritizing the entire list.

-Once you’ve established your weekly planning habit, try moving into time blocking.
-Time blocking helps you focus on specific tasks for a specific amount of time.
+Time blocking will help you focus on specific tasks for a specific amount of time.

 If you’re a techy person and prefer to keep everything on your smartphone, try Google Calendars for scheduling your day.

 Distractions are part of daily life.
 We could probably talk all day about the different distractions that come up, and that would be a distraction in itself.